krish-59/TunnelForge/Implementation-plan.md

   * *Argument Parsing:* If the CLI uses a library like yargs or commander, test that providing various flags (`--port`, `--host`, etc.) results in the correct configuration internally.

-  * *Connection Handling:* Factor out the client’s connection logic into a function (e.g., `connectToServer(host, port)`) and test its behavior.
+  * *Connection Handling:* Factor out the client's connection logic into a function (e.g., `connectToServer(host, port)`) and test its behavior.
 For instance, simulate a server that immediately closes connection or sends an unexpected response, and verify the client handles it (perhaps by retrying or outputting an error).

   * *Local Proxy Function:* If the client has a function that receives a request from the server and then proxies it to the local app, test this function with a stubbed local server response to ensure it formats the response back properly.

 * **Integration Tests (End-to-End Tunnel):**

-  * Set up a **dummy local HTTP server** within the test (using Node’s http module or Express) that listens on a random port and returns a known response (e.g., "Hello Tunnel") for a test endpoint.
+  * Set up a **dummy local HTTP server** within the test (using Node's http module or Express) that listens on a random port and returns a known response (e.g., "Hello Tunnel") for a test endpoint.

   * Programmatically start the tunnel server (perhaps by requiring the main server module and calling an init function in a child process or separate thread if needed to mimic real operation).

-  * Use the tunnel client code to connect to the server and point it at the dummy local server’s port.
+  * Use the tunnel client code to connect to the server and point it at the dummy local server's port.
 (This could be done by invoking the CLI with `child_process.spawn` or by calling the underlying client logic if accessible via an API).

   * Once the tunnel is established (the client should log or the server should indicate readiness), use an HTTP client (like Axios or supertest) to send a request to the **public URL** provided by the server.
 For example, if the server indicated the tunnel URL is `http://localhost:3000/abcd`, the test would GET `http://localhost:3000/abcd/test-endpoint`.